aditya1962/BuyGrand/README.md

 There are three systems in this project :

 1. <a href="https://github.com/aditya1962/BuyGrand/tree/master/Order_Application_Java">Customer view</a>  - This uses <a href="https://www.java.com/">Java </a>as the UI render and <a href="https://www.microsoft.com/en-us/sql-server/sql-server-2019">MSSQL </a> as the database model.
 The invoice generation process includes digital authentication which is performed using <a href="https://www.python.org/">Python</a> (using a Convolutional Neural Network) with a web camera stream using <a href="https://opencv.org/">OpenCV</a>.
 You can read more <a href="https://github.com/aditya1962/BuyGrand/blob/master/Order_Application_Java/README.md"> here </a>.
 2. <a href="https://github.com/aditya1962/BuyGrand/tree/master/Order_Application_Admin">Admin view</a> - This uses <a href="https://www.asp.net/">ASP.NET</a> as the UI render and <a href="https://www.microsoft.com/en-us/sql-server/sql-server-2019">MSSQL </a> as the database model.
-Reports are created using RDLC.
+Reports are created using RDLC.You can read more <a href="https://github.com/aditya1962/BuyGrand/blob/master/Order_Application_Admin/README.md"> here </a>.
 3. Seller view

 ## Technologies used